 facebook, messenger: cjlppaixrdc

 ABOUT Kasongo Lunda, D.R.
-Congo
+Congo (from Wikipedia)

 The Kasongo Lunda covers the whole, 26 000 km2, eight sectors are: Panzi 5,521 km2, 2,757 km2 Kibunda, Kizamba 2,676 km2, 2,619 km2 Swa-Tenda, Kasa 1753 km2, 4,687 km2 Mahonga, Kingulu 1313 km2, 1,865 km2 Mawanga; two (2) Cities and rural Mucipalities: Kingwangala and Tembo; Sixty-three (63) Groupments.
 Population estimated at more than 800 000 inhabitants.